Pitfalls of amateur regression: The Dutch New Herring controversies: Introduction

 The present paper analyses the same data with a view to understanding whether the claim of effective and serious favouritism can be given empirical support from the data.
 This is a case where society is asking causal questions, yet the data is clearly a self-selecting sample, the ``treatment'' (supplier = \emph{Atlantic}) is not randomized or blinded.
 There is every reason that any particular linear regression model specifying the effect of twelve measured explanatory variables \emph{must be wrong}, but could it still be \emph{useful}?

 There are major temporal and spatial issues.
 The AD herring test started in the Rotterdam region but slowly expanded to the whole country.
 Just a small proportion of last year's participants enter themselves again and moreover AD did its best to have last year's top ten tested again.
 There is a major problem of confounding of the effects of space and time and ``Atlantic-supplied'', with new entrants to the AD Herring Test tending to come from more distant locations and often doing poorly on a first attempt.
 Clearly, drawing causal conclusions from such a small and self-recruiting sample is fraught with danger.
 We will treat the statistical analyses both of Vollaard and (new ones) of our own as exploratory data analysis, as descriptive tools.
 Even if (for instance) a particular linear regression model cannot be seriously treated as a causal model and the ``sample'' is not a random sample from a well-defined population, we believe that statistical significance still has a role to play in that context at the very least as ``sensitivity analysis''.

+Theoretical developments of jackknife and bootstrap methods --- both popular methods in sensitivity analysis --- suggest that these resampling techniques can produce similar inferences to classical methodology based on parametric model assumptions.
+Conversely, this means that parametric inferences correspond to purely data analytic sensitivity analysis.
+For example, if a coefficient in a regression model is not significant at the 5\% level based on the conventional normal theory-based t-statistic, it is likely that 95\% of bootstrap confidence intervals contain the value 0.

+It's worth noting that we only interpret regression coefficients descriptively rather than causally.
+The ``effect'' of a variable (supplier = Atlantic) is merely the difference in the average score between Atlantic-supplied outlets and other outlets similar with respect to the other covariates in the model, and this requires assuming that the effects of various factors are additive.
+However, this assumption may be incorrect, especially in light of the fact that linearity assumptions regarding the effect of numerical covariates are also additivity assumptions.

 Particularly, the statistical significances in Vollaard's papers, including in recent \citet{vollaard2021bias}, suffer from the major problem of instability of estimates under minor changes in specification of the variables, and to errors in the data.
+If statistical significance cannot be established based on standard distributional assumptions for a certain factor, then data-analytic measures of numerical stability under small changes to the dataset will show corresponding instability or sensitivity.
+Yet such small changes could be inherent to the dataset, like those due to errors in measurement of some variables or small changes in the specification of the effects of some variables.